Last Updated: December 16, 2015 @ 10:37 am

 Document Status: Published

-This document defines the service level agreement (SLA) for UT Virtual (UT-V) as well as the rights and responsibilities of any University unit (Customer) that obtains this service from ITS.
+This document defines the Service Level Agreement (SLA) for the UT Virtual Machine Gateway (UT-VMG) service as well as the rights and responsibilities of any University unit (Customer) that obtains this service from ITS.

 Billing and Accounting